Sir-Bobbing/Breaking-New-Ground/README.md

  If you've found this pack.
 I hope you enjoy it.

- **[WARNING]** it is NOT recommended you assume you can play this one like a normal run of Minecraft.
+ **[Notice]** it is NOT recommended you assume you can play this one like a normal run of Minecraft.
 Ore generation has been significantly changed!

- **[WARNING]** Reading the ingame manual/guide is highly recommended.
+ **[Notice]** Reading the ingame manual/guide is highly recommended.
 If you ignored you will likely be very confused!

 # Installation
 To start. you will need either MultiMC or Prismlauncher to Install the modpack.